Garota Store by Carolina Silva

 It’s a lot of responsibility, work, and dedication but nothing, like doing what you love and working for you, own business.
 Today I balance my life between my two children, my marriage and the growth of the brand.

 How do you choose your inspiration?

 I am inspired by the things are happening, the vibes of some places like California, Paris, New York.
 Today’s woman, who can do everything, the street style etc, inspires me.
-The inspiration is everywhere.
+Inspiration is everywhere.

 In one word how would you define yourself as a designer?

 What advice would you pass along to those starting in the Fashion Business